The Surprising Truth About Zodiac Birthstones and Their Cultural Roots

 Greek and Roman Adaptations

 The Greeks transformed these ancient practices into something closer to what you know today.
 In the first century AD, historian Titus Flavius Josephus made the groundbreaking connection between twelve stones, twelve months, and twelve zodiac signs.
-This system evolved further under Roman influence, with emperors like Augustus Caesar embracing astrological symbolism so deeply that he had his moon sign, Capricorn, minted onto coins.

 The practice of wearing birthstones underwent a fascinating shift during the 8th and 9th centuries, when people began wearing a single stone during its associated month, believing it held heightened powers during that time.
 This tradition marked the beginning of the personal connection between individuals and their zodiac birthstones that continues today.